 Washington was a tall imposing dour figure who worked very hard at giving the impression of a strong silent type, and the fact he was an important landowner gave credence to the image he tried to project.
 After her husband’s death in 1752 followed by that of their only son in 1754, Anne Fairfax, his brother’s widow, had remarried, and George Washington had become custodian of Mt.
 Vernon.
 When George married Martha Custis in 1758, he received a dowry of 6000 acres of prime land that happened to be adjacent to Mt.
 Vernon.
 In 1761, when Anne Fairfax died George inherited Mt.
 Vernon.
 Although the buildings on the estate were in a rather poor state of repair and the farm revenue modest, the man did his best to lead the life of an English country squire.

 There was a lot of talk about this gentleman, and it wasn’t all flattering.
-He had married rather late in life, had no children, and people wondered about his motives for marrying and his exaggerated military career claims during the French Indian War.
+He had married rather late in life, had no children, and people wondered about his motives for marrying, and his exaggerated military career claims during the French Indian War.
 As Commander of the Virginia Militia, he had participated in two of what could be called skirmishes during that war.
 In the one, he was said to have killed a French officer needlessly, and in the other, his militia unit had been captured, and he had been taken prisoner.
-His inexperience and impetuosity were blamed for those lackluster military achievements when later, he tried to get a commission in the British Army, and was turned down.
+His inexperience and impetuosity were blamed for those lackluster military achievements when later, having tried to get a commission in the British Army, he was turned down.
 No doubt feeling slighted, he got married to a rich widow, settled down at Mt.
 Vernon, and went into politics.

 When Haym and Michael arrived at Mt.
 Vernon, Haym took one look at the imposing figure welcoming them, and he just knew Mayer would be interested in this fellow.
 Once done with the usual formalities and seated in the living room, Washington, in wanting to impress this very rich merchant from New York, was quick to tell Haym he had personally seen to the decoration and the furnishings of the mansion, and Mary, his wife, agreed.
 She was a charming no-nonsense kind of lady, and Haym knew that the shades of pink used on the walls, the rococo draperies, the overflowing array of glitzy furniture and the paintings representing biblical scenes of nude men wasn’t her doing.